rimatla/gatsby-pizza-slices/sanity/Readme.md

 - Add another url i.e. `http://localhost:8000` or `http://localhost:8888` to the _CORS Origins_ field
 - Wanna run on any localhosts? `http://localhost:*`
 - Choose Allow Credentials

+# Deploy and Build Sanity to Prod

+- `sanity deploy`
+- Choose a name